Bruno-rose/Bruno-rose/README.md

 I'm excited about the new possibilities that technology is providing us to solve significant problems, especially in the realms of big data, medical applications, finance and education.

+- 💻  Right now, I'm a founding engineer at a startup on Real Estate.

-- 💻  Right now, I'm employed as a Software Developer at [Fintual](https://fintual.cl/).
+- 💰  I worked as a Software Developer at [Fintual](https://fintual.cl/).

 - 🎓 My M.Eng thesis at [IMFD](https://imfd.cl/en/) and [University of Chile](https://uchile.cl/) involved building a framework to create private data abstractions for big data.